alehkot/druphpet/README.md

   - PHP: `ssh -R 9000:localhost:9000 vagrant@druphpet.dev`
   - NodeJS: `ssh -L 5858:127.0.0.1:5858 vagrant@druphpet.dev -N`

+- It is strongly recommended to reboot the VM after successful provisioning using `vagrant reload`.
+-
 - In case of a public key warning with the previous commands try to delete your known_hosts file.

 - You can change the sync_modules variable to false after the first time your box is provisioned.